QDPP-GitHub/QDPP/README.md

 python src/main.py --config=qmix --env-config=grid  with env_args.game_name=Spread-v0
 ```

-- Run the experiments in parallel:
+- Run all experiments in parallel:
 ```bash
 cd pymarl/scripts
 bash head_run.sh
 ```

-### How is Q-DPP working
+### The Performance of Q-DPP

-> We test Q-DPP on five different games against popular baseline models, and present the executable commands for reproducibility and corresponding experimental performance.
+> We evaluate Q-DPP on five different games against popular baseline models, and present the executable commands for reproducibility and corresponding experimental performance.

 |              Game               |   State    |
 | :-----------------------------: | :--------: |